We have been to Blue Spring State Park many times over the years – as day visitors, on field trips, tent camping, and now RV camping.

 Bonus, the playground is not near the water, so no worries of the little ones running off into the water.

-There are 51 sites with picnic tables, fire pits, water and electric.
+There are 51 campsites in Blue Spring State Park.
+All sites have picnic tables, fire pits, water, and electricity.

 There is a maximum stay of 14 days and reservations can easily be made online or by phone.